fridrichmrtn/zerowaste-topic-models/doc/focused_analysis/overall_report.md

 We start with checking the essential properties of the subset.
 The data consists of 187888 rows and 26 columns.
-Furthermore, we see 34098 unique user accounts; only 1092 of them verified.
+Furthermore, we see 34098 unique user accounts; however, only 1092 verified.
 We observe 187888 of unique tweets based on `id`, and 187888 distinct tweets are based on the text itself.
 Similarly, we identify 0 retweets based on reference, and 0 based on naive RT detection.
 This is to be expected.